anchitab/jotdown/README.md

  > * What are the three design patterns you will be using.
 For each design pattern you must:
  >   * Explain in 3 - 5 sentences why you picked this pattern and what feature you will implement with it
  > * This description should be in enough detail that the TA/instructor can determine the complexity of the project and if it is sufficient for the team members to complete in the time allotted.
+ >   ### Pattern 1: Memento
+ >   #### Features: Undo, Cursor, Scroll Text, Edit History
+ >   * Memento enables developers to work on the previous state of objects in the program.
+This allows features such as undo and edit history to be created as this design pattern can both save and restore the state of its objects.
+In our project, we plan to implement features such as the scroll position, undo button, cursors coordinates, and edit history.
+As Memento doesn’t alter the internal structure of the objects, a lot of these features can be created using this design pattern.

  > ## Phase II
  > In addition to completing the "Class Diagram" section below, you will need to